SichangHe/internet_route_verification/ARTIFACTS.md

     ../data/irrs/backup/tc.db \
     ../data/irrs/backup/reach.db \
     ../data/irrs/backup/altdb.db \
-    ../parsed_all/ | tee parse_out.txt
+    ../parsed_all/ |& tee parse_out.txt
 ```

 <!-- FIXME: Current data have slightly different ordering. -->

 The time taken, Time-IR, is the time to parse the IRR data into the IR.
 The parsing order, IRR-Order, is the order in Table 1.
+The log is Parse-Log.

+> [!NOTE]\
+> We use these hyphenated capitalized names to refer to values,
+> so that you can easily search for them when you encounter them below.

 ### Shell-Evcxr setup